LaunchCodeEducation/liftoff/docs/_sources/modules/demo-projects/event-log/index.rst.txt

 ^^^^^^^^^^^^^^^

-He also noted that for some of the newer features, while they work well, the UI and template work is sloppy.
-There is no way to click on a link and go to the Create Event form.
+He also noted that for some of the newer features, while they work well, the UI and template work could use some improvements.
+There is no way to click on a link and go to the ``Create Event`` form.
 The main event listing at ``/`` shows event titles and dates, but the dates aren’t formatted very nicely.
 Additionally, users should be able to click on an event and go to the details page for that event.

 Organization support